 The Clean Energy Council Awards are the Australian renewable energy industry's most prestigious awards, recognising the outstanding contribution that individuals and businesses have made to clean energy in Australia.

-Congratulations to the finalists in the 2021 Clean Energy Council Awards.
-Read on to find out more about the 2021 finalists in the following categories:
+Congratulations to the winners of the 2021 Clean Energy Council Awards.
+Read on to find out more about the 2021 winners in the following categories:

 Andrew Bray, National Director of RE-Alliance, won this year's Outstanding Contribution to Industry Award for his extraordinary passion for implementing a renewable energy future that delivers for regional communities.
 Through his work for RE-Alliance, Andrew has shown a long commitment and dedication to working constructively with industry while maximising outcomes for communities.

 Goldwind Australia won this year's Innovation Award for IdentiFlight, a cutting-edge eagle detection and collision avoidance system at Tasmania's Cattle Hill Wind Farm.

 The first of its kind in Australia, IdentiFlight, which was developed in the United States, uses high precision optical sensors and artificial intelligence to detect endangered Tasmanian Wedge-tailed Eagles and shut down specific wind turbines to avoid collisions.

 Goldwind and IdentiFlight modelled and optimised the system over 18 months to determine the layout for the 16 IdentiFlight units by progressively analysing eagle behaviours and refining the IdentiFlight and SCADA control logic and settings to eliminate the risks.